00Nevo/00Nevo/README.md

 ---

 ### 💪 **My Interests**
 - 🔧 IT support and troubleshooting
+- ☕ Pixel art and game development with Java
-- 📊 Data analysis and visualization
+- 📊 Data analysis and visualization with R
 - 🐍 Audio and creative coding with Python
-- 🟨 Game development with JavaScript
-- ☕ Exploring Minecraft modding with Java
 - 🌐 Learning on **Twitch** and building connections with other curious creators